No vacancy: High hotel rates dim Hong Kong's convention appeal

-HONG KONG Dec 11 Hong Kong is losing its appeal as a convention destination as crowded hotels triple room rates during big events.

-During a jewellery convention last month, rates were so expensive that one company said it arranged for employees to stay with friends.
+During a jewelry convention last month, rates were so expensive that one company said it arranged for employees to stay with friends.

 A shortage of hotels helped push up room rates nearly 12 percent in the first nine months of this year and some industry players expect Hong Kong will overtake Singapore as the world's busiest hotel market in 2013.